datacarpentry/R-ecology-lesson/CONTRIBUTING.md

 ## Locations and Formats

-Eeach lesson contains files such as `00-intro.md`, `01-filedir.md` and so on.
+Each lesson contains files such as `00-intro.Rmd`, `01-filedir.Rmd` and so on.
 (We use two digits followed by a one-word topic key to ensure files appear in the right order when listed.)

-For the R material, lessons must be written in RMarkdown.
+_Note:_ For the R material, lessons must be written in RMarkdown (ending in `Rmd`).
 A Makefile converts the Rmd files into HTML that are processed by Jekyll (the tool GitHub uses to create websites) as explained in [the README file](README.md).